 US and Iran ramp up threats as war rages with no end in sight

-Defence Secretary Pete Hegseth warned Tuesday (Mar 10) will see “the most fighters, the most bombers, the most strikes,” while Iran’s leaders said they are “definitely not looking for a ceasefire.”
+Defence Secretary Pete Hegseth warned that Tuesday (Mar 10) will see “the most fighters, the most bombers, the most strikes”, while Iran’s leaders said they are “definitely not looking for a ceasefire.”

 The Pentagon separately said Tuesday that about 140 US service members have been wounded in the war, and the “vast majority” of the injuries were minor, with 108 service members already back on duty.
 Eight US service members suffered severe injuries, and seven have been killed.